kovacsmate-0/devops_project/README.md

    `./stop_and_remove_instance.sh`

 ### Using docker-compose
-1. To start the app you have to make sure that Docker and docker-compose are installed on your computer.

-2. You also need a Dockerfile and a docker-compose.yaml file.
+1. You will need a Dockerfile and a docker-compose.yaml file.

    Dockerfile: